 Face-to-face training allows even more variety of methods

-In any case, I am not a fan of designs based on the motto “send three groups into their rooms, let them work out something and present to the plenary”, in the worst case on the same topic.
-And that in endless repeat.
-Virtual training makes this all the more sluggish.
-A mix of methods throughout the day is not only useful here, it is needed.
+I’m still not a great fan of designs like “send three groups to their rooms, where they work out something and present it to plenary”, at worst for the same task or question.
+And all that in endless repetition.
+Virtual management training had made it all the more boring.
+A mix of methods throughout the day is not only useful here, it a must.

 It had always been easy for me to prepare and lead seminars.
 So I always packed a presenter’s case, an extra box with pens and a bag for everything else that I needed.
 I also have a second one for the my laptop, a second power supply and an extra mouse, a loudspeaker to increase the volume of the sound in somewhat larger rooms and a Jabra … And also all the utensils for my favorite exercises.
 I also like to create a sociogram with coins to examine power and social closeness.
 I also do this as an introduction to analyze relationships in organizations (and also externally, such as with customers…).

 The marshmallow challenge and the well-known tower building exercise activate the participants and require closeness and interaction.
 They had fallen flat under COVID and are now possible again!
 I can finally intersperse more easily the “Hello, wake up” exercises in the plenary session, which require some physical action, as well as group dynamic exercises.
 Breakout sessions can now again take place in non-virtual rooms; I often have such groups work side by side in the corners of the plenum: they don’t bother each other.